 In the 2018 college football season, team rankings outraged UCF fans.
-Michigan, with two losses, ranked one spot higher than undefeated UCF in the polls.
+Michigan ranked one spot higher than UCF in the polls even though UCF was undefeated and Michigan had two losses.
 But long-time football fans are used to this craziness.
 Nearly every season, you see a few teams with perfect records rank lower than teams with imperfect records.

 What is going on here?

 The key is that teams have different strengths of schedule.
 Strength of schedule refers to how hard a team’s schedule is.
 If Team A plays against difficult teams and Team B plays against easy teams, Team A will have a higher strength of schedule.
 And judges take this strength of schedule into account when they rank the teams.

 In 2018, judges felt Michigan had a harder schedule than UCF.
 They felt Michigan’s poorer record still merited a higher ranking.